How to dispute a Synergy bill in Perth: a step-by-step guide

 A meter test is a formal inspection of your electricity meter by an accredited technician to verify the meter is accurately recording consumption.

-Cost: Synergy charges a meter test fee (typically $50–$150 depending on meter type).
-If the test reveals the meter is faulty, the fee is waived and Synergy must adjust your bill.
+Cost: Synergy charges a meter test fee.
+If the test reveals the meter is faulty, the fee is refunded and Synergy must adjust your bill.

-Note: If you have a smart meter, Synergy can usually perform remote diagnostic checks without a physical test — ask whether this is available for your meter type before paying the physical test fee.
+Note: If you have a smart meter, Synergy can usually perform remote diagnostic checks without a physical test, so ask whether this is available for your meter type before paying the physical test fee.

 Keep records of: